-

 Top ETL tools that are accessible to non-technical users

-These leading tools excel at core functions — extracting, transforming and loading data — and they also consider the needs of different business teams.
+These leading tools excel at core functions (extracting, transforming and loading data), and they also consider the needs of different business teams.
 They combine ETL capabilities with data storage and visualization for two key advantages: simplified data management and accessibility for non-technical users.

 1. Funnel

 Funnel is a marketing intelligence platform that includes a data hub.
-It’s built to handle data from over 500 platforms and automates the collection, normalization and storage process.
+It’s built to handle data from over 600 platforms and automates the collection, normalization and storage process.

 The system keeps your raw data intact while letting you transform it — an approach that protects data integrity throughout the pipeline.

-Instead of batch ETL, it processes data in real time.
 The intuitive user interface lets you monitor and adjust transformations while keeping source data accessible.
 The scheduling system optimizes for data freshness while respecting API rate limits.

 Get all your data in one place, without needing to jump between different tools.

-By combining extraction, loading and transformation in one platform, Funnel makes it easy to move data through your pipeline.
+By combining extraction, loading and transformation in one platform, Funnel makes it easy to move marketing data through your pipeline.
 Since it’s built for non-technical marketing teams, there is less modular flexibility than separate EL and T tools.
 However, the overall data flow is much simpler.

 Pros: